mcv-m1-project-2018/Team8/painting_retrieval/README.md

 Default values of Training and Dataset paths are `./Dataset/museum_set_random`, `./Dataset/query_devel_random` and `./Dataset/query_test_random`.
 You can change dirs in the Test.config file.

 ### Test configuration
 The Test.config file stores all the arguments for running the program.
-If the names/values are changed in this file, the code will be run with them.
+If the names/values are changed in this file, the code will be run with that configuration.

 ### Compute histograms
 The file compute_histograms.py generates pyramidal histograms, per channel histograms and block-based histograms (subimage).